fhermeni/btrplace-btrpsl/README.md

 ### Describing a virtualized application ###

-Following example is a specification from a application administrator that describes a 3-tiers Web applications.
+Following script is a specification from a application administrator that describes a 3-tiers Web applications.
 Each replica of a same tier should be placed on a distinct nodes for fault tolerance to hardware failures, while the last tier must be running into a single rack to have a